IQSS/dataverse/doc/release-notes/8424-signposting.md

 This release adds [Signposting](https://signposting.org/) support to Dataverse to improve machine discoverability of datasets and files.

-New Database options:
+The following MicroProfile Config options are now available (these can be treated as JVM options):

-- :SignpostingMaxAuthors
+- dataverse.signposting.max-authors
-- :SignpostingMaxItems
+- dataverse.signposting.max-items